BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 We interviewed five individuals, all of which found the concept of WalletScrutiny useful.
 Their responses, combined with various feedback from the Bitcoin Design Community's perspective, resulted in useful [insights](https://www.figma.com/file/uVpHzUkddKjKbzXv3CV1dh/Present-UX-Research?type=design&mode=design&t=JBpvSJ0IybnQb696-0).

-Some of the key insights that came up in the user interviews was the following:
+Some of the key insights that came out of the user interviews were the following:
 - **Educate**: We needed to educate users on understanding why wallet security is important.

 - **Build trust**: We needed to build trust on the homepage for users so that they feel 100% comfortable and confident on choosing a wallet.